Azure/bicep-types-az/generated/network/microsoft.network/2022-05-01/types.md

 ### Properties
 * **encodedContent**: string: The content as a base64 encoded string.

+## GetInboundRoutesParameters
+### Properties
+* **connectionType**: string: The type of the specified connection resource like ExpressRouteConnection, HubVirtualNetworkConnection, VpnConnection and P2SConnection.
+* **resourceUri**: string: The connection resource whose inbound routes are being requested.

+## GetOutboundRoutesParameters
+### Properties
+* **connectionType**: string: The type of the specified connection resource like ExpressRouteConnection, HubVirtualNetworkConnection, VpnConnection and P2SConnection.
+* **resourceUri**: string: The connection resource whose outbound routes are being requested.

+## GetVpnSitesConfigurationRequest
+### Properties
+* **outputBlobSasUrl**: string (Required): The sas-url to download the configurations for vpn-sites.
+* **vpnSites**: string[]: List of resource-ids of the vpn-sites for which config is to be downloaded.

 ## HopLink
 ### Properties
 * **context**: [HopLinkContext](#hoplinkcontext) (ReadOnly): Provides additional context on links.